 The product feed, on the other hand, is the database that contains information from your product catalogue.
 It can be sent automatically from an ecommerce to external sales channels, thus expanding your virtual “showcase”.

-Advantages of optimising your product feed
+Advantages of optimizing your product feed

 Managing the product feed with a tool allows you to easily upload your product catalogue to any shopping platform (Google Shopping, Amazon, Facebook…).